pySTEPS/pysteps/doc/source/user_guide/set_pystepsrc.rst

     $ mkdir -p %USERPROFILE%\pysteps

-The next step is to find the location of the library's pystepsrc file being actually used.
+The next step is to find the location of the library's pystepsrc file is actually used.
 When we import pysteps in a python interpreter, the configuration file loaded is shown::